isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 #### 2022 PDLP Briefing to S1 Students (For Students)

 **Quick Summary of Things to do**:
-* Verify you can access your student iCon before 4 Mar by clicking the link below.
+* Verify you can access your student iCon before 22 Feb 2023 by clicking the link below.
 Here is an example of a Student iCON email: _your\_name@students.edu.s_g

 [https://go.gov.sg/hsstudentemail](https://go.gov.sg/hsstudentemail)